sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 `TODO`

  * Give a foe an extra starting Stamina point - 1 point
- * Increase a foe's attack power die - 2 point
+ * Increase a foe's attack power die - 2 points
  * Give a foe a spot for a wound - 3 points

 ## Creating Deadly Pursuits